Nickchapman3773/Uranium-Fever/docs/sweetloadorder.md

 # ![Banner Sweet's Load Order](https://github.com/user-attachments/assets/3107bc4e-f267-4886-af12-014a7402807d)

-The following is the recommended load order of all plugins in Sweet's mod suite, along with a few essential external plugins she uses.
-Other non-Sweet plugins are not included in this list, though general modding rules still apply.
+Below is the recommended load order for all plugins in Sweet's mod suite, along with a few essential external plugins she uses.
+Non-Sweet plugins are not included in this list, though general modding rules still apply.

 :::warning
-Do not combine [Vanilla SWEEP](https://www.nexusmods.com/newvegas/mods/81043), [TTW Hunting Rifle 556mm](https://www.nexusmods.com/newvegas/mods/81720), and the [.32 Weapons pack](https://www.nexusmods.com/newvegas/mods/75068).
+Do not combine [Vanilla SWEEP](https://www.nexusmods.com/newvegas/mods/81043), [TTW Hunting Rifle 556mm](https://www.nexusmods.com/newvegas/mods/81720), and the [.32 Weapons Pack](https://www.nexusmods.com/newvegas/mods/75068).
 These will eventually be included in the full version of SWEEP.
 :::

 :::tip